 Building upon CO₂ capture capacity, Phase 5.2 introduces large-scale micro- and macro-algae cultivation systems that use recovered CO₂, nutrient-rich digestate, and treated wastewater from biogas and biomass operations.

-This closes the nutrient and carbon loops while creating multiple value chains — animal feed, human nutrition, and biofuel.
+We close the nutrient and carbon loops while creating multiple value chains — animal feed, human nutrition, and biofuel.

 CO₂ Feed: Algae ponds and photobioreactors utilize CO₂ from biogas upgrading units and flue gases.